About the Author

 Big games create the feeling of outsize opportunity, but the math behind gambling hardly changes.
 Over time, most bettors lose.

-February football betting isn’t expected to be much better.
-Legal Sports Report estimates sportsbooks will generate $100 million in revenue from those wagers alone, assuming a 6% hold.
+Legal Sports Report estimated that sportsbooks would generate $100 million in revenue from wagers on the final game of the 2026 playoffs, assuming a 6% hold.
 That means bettors are expected to lose an average of $6 for every $100 bet.

-Some people will win big, but most won’t, which is how sportsbooks stay profitable.
+Some people may have won big, but most didn't, which is how sportsbooks stay profitable.

 Sports bettors lose not just because of bad luck but because sportsbooks are designed to win.